 3 Weeks Pregnant: The 3rd Week of Pregnancy

-Pregnancy Week 3: How is pregnancy calculated?
+How is pregnancy calculated?

 Given that this is the way pregnancy is calculated, your pregnancy will last around 40 weeks.
 For more information on how pregnancy is measured, please see our information on calculating your dates.

-Pregnancy Week 3: What changes are occurring with your body?
+What changes are occurring with your body?

 Sperm travel through the uterus to fertilize the egg within the fallopian tube.
-Only a single sperm fertilizes an egg.
+Only a single sperm can fertilize an egg.
 Both the sperm and the egg contain 23 chromosomes that will combine to make up the zygote which contains a total of 46 chromosomes.

 The zygote continues to travel through the fallopian tubes into the uterus where it will attach itself to the uterine wall.
 For additional information on ovulation please read Ovulation Frequently Asked Questions or Understanding Ovulation.*

-Pregnancy Week 3: What is happening with your baby?
+What is happening with your baby?

 The blastocyst is growing and multiplying rapidly at this point.
-Part of the blastocyst will become the placenta, which will produce hCG (human chorionic gonadotropin). hCG is the pregnancy hormone that is detected by pregnancy tests.
+Part of the blastocyst will become the placenta, which will produce hCG (human chorionic gonadotropin).
+This is the pregnancy hormone that is detected by pregnancy tests.

-Pregnancy Week 3: How big is your baby?
+How big is your baby?

 The embryo in your body is very small and actually looks more like a group of cells than a baby.
 It is the size of the head of a pin and approximately .0019 inches (.048 mm) long.
 It could be seen by the human eye if it were not inside your body.*

-Pregnancy Week 3: What should you plan for this week?
+What should you plan for this week?

 Exercise is important during pregnancy.
 Consult your healthcare provider before beginning or continuing an exercise routine.
-In most circumstances, if you are already on an exercise routine, then you likely can continue your active lifestyle.
+In most circumstances, if you are already on an exercise routine, then you can likely continue your active lifestyle.

 Nutrition is also important this early in pregnancy.
 Folic acid and other essential nutrients and vitamins are necessary for fetal growth and a healthy pregnancy.
-Eating a balanced diet high in protein and calcium is also beneficial for both you and the baby.
+Eating a balanced diet with adequate amounts of protein and calcium is also important for both you and the baby.

-Pregnancy Week 3: Tips for making your pregnancy better
+Tips for making your pregnancy better

-Pregnancy Week 3: Tips for mom’s partner
+Tips for mom’s partner

-Both you and your partner may have fears that begin to emerge now or during the next several weeks, even if this was a planned pregnancy.
-Be open with each other and discuss these with one another.
-Ask questions so that she feels you want to be involved in the pregnancy.
+Both you and your partner may have fears that begin to emerge, even if this was a planned pregnancy.
+Be open with each other, and discuss your concerns.
+Ask questions so she feels you want to be involved in the pregnancy.